The other DJT -- Dow Jones Transports is on fire

 Here's some potentially great news for Donald J. Trump.
 A key market barometer that shares the President-elect's initials has been rallying lately.
 And that's often a promising sign for the broader markets and economy.

-The Dow Jones Transportation Average (DJT) -- often referred to by traders as the DJT or the Dow Jones Transports -- is up more nearly 10% since the election and has continued to head higher so far in 2017.
+The Dow Jones Transportation Average (DJT) -- often referred to by traders as the DJT or the Dow Jones Transports -- is up nearly 10% since the election and has continued to head higher so far in 2017.

 Why is that a positive for Trump?